 Why Conduct Market Sizing?

-A market sizing study includes several metrics: if you're aware about market size formulas, you've definitely heard of TAM, SAM, and SOM.
-These calculations are utilized to determine the size of a company in comparison to its market and competitors.
+A market sizing study involves evaluating several key metrics: TAM, SAM, and SOM.
+These calculations help determine the size of a company in relation to its market and competitors.
+Below, we break down the key factors influencing your potential market size.

 TAM (Total Addressable Market)